andreaswittmann/contemplation-machine/Readme.md

 ### Version 1.8.0 (Day 4 - Current)
 Final refinements and comprehensive documentation.
 The documentation process itself was AI-assisted, with Copilot Agent Mode generating technical documentation based on the implemented code and system architecture.
 This final day was dedicated to preparing the project for public open source release.

+### Version 1.9.0

+This version introduced several usability improvements:

+- System preset and instruction protection
+- Navigation and usability improvements
+- Duration control precision with numeric input
+- Multilingual support (English and German)

+### Version 1.9.1

+This version enhances the documentation for Docker deployment:

+- Added comprehensive instructions for using Docker Desktop
+- Included visual guidance with screenshots
+- Improved Docker Hub integration instructions

+### Version 1.9.2 (Current)

+This version includes:

+- Fix for missing meditation bells that were causing incomplete audio feedback
+- Updated version information throughout the application
+- Updated package versions for frontend and backend components

 ## Implications for Modern Software Development

 The development of The Contemplation Machine demonstrates a paradigm shift in how software can be created.
 What would traditionally require 5-7 months of dedicated work by an experienced full-stack JavaScript developer was accomplished in just 4 days by someone with limited JavaScript experience through effective collaboration with an AI assistant.